qcockroach/env/torii/README.md

 # torri

-Gateaway to my fantasy world.
+Gateaway to my world.
 Reference to 2018.
-Start point of this idea, I guess.
+Starting point of this idea.